On 3-manifolds admitting co-orientable taut foliations, but none with vanishing Euler class: The Euler class of the normal bundle of a Seifert fibration

 \section{The Euler class of the normal bundle of a Seifert fibration}

 Let $M$ be a closed, oriented Seifert fibred manifold whose base orbifold has an orientable underlying space.
-In this section, we compute the Euler class of the normal bundle of the Seifert fibration on $M$ and determine conditions for it to vanish (Theorem \ref{thm: Euler class zero} and Corollary \ref{cor: necessary condition}).
+In this section, we compute the Euler class of $\nu_M$, the normal bundle to the Seifert fibres of $M$, and determine conditions for it to vanish.